GuiEstevamCorrea/GuiEstevamCorrea/README.md

-### Hi 👋
+### Hi, My name is Guilherme 👋
-<h1>I am a Software Engineering student looking for opportunities and collaboration in projects related to the area.</h1>
+<h3>I am a Software Engineering student looking for opportunities and collaboration in projects related to the area.</h3>
-<p>- 🔭 I'm looking to collaborate on software and database engineering projects</p>
+<h4>- 🔭 I'm looking to collaborate on software and database engineering projects</h4>
-<p>- 🌱 I am currently learning Java OOP, Databases and Operating Systems</p>
+<h4>- 🌱 I am currently learning Java OOP, Databases and Operating Systems</h4>
-<p>- 🤝 I'm looking to improve my skills and develop new projects.</p>
+<h4>- 🤝 I'm looking to improve my skills and develop new projects.</h4>

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=GuiEstevamCorrea)